yzdxs/learn-anything/readme.md

 If you think that there is a better way one can learn the subject or you wish something was added or you found a mistake, [please say it](https://github.com/nikitavoloboev/knowledge-map#contributing-). 💙

-There is an active [slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) that you can join if you have any questions about this project and want to help.
+There is an active [slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) that you can join if you have any questions about this project.
+There is also a [search engine](https://github.com/nikitavoloboev/knowledge-map-search-engine) for these mind maps in active development, if you want to help.

 ## Documentation 📘